 Despite the Breed Standard of the Italian Greyhound stating he is 'a Greyhound in Miniature', he is not a dwarfed Greyhound or Whippet.
 However, he is the smallest of the Sight Hounds.
 With his small size and unique gait defining his breed type, today he is a distinctive, clean little dog that has adapted well to the demands of modern society.

 Mosiac - Cave Canem

 The Italian Greyhound probably originated in Egypt as a breed in its own right, rather than being a miniaturized version of a Greyhound.
 From Egypt he then spread to Italy, along with the expansion of the Roman Empire.
-So it could be said that he originates in Southern Europe rather than Italy specifically.
+But it could be claimed that he originated in Southern Europe rather than Italy specifically.
 The Latin expression 'Cave Canem' which dates back to Pompeii in Roman times around the 2nd Century AD, is believed to mean 'Beware of the Dog'.
 But this expression does not refer to trespassers.
 Instead, it means 'Don't step on the little dog' referring to the small hounds that lived in Italian settlements at that time!

 Sight Hounds c 1387 - 1389 AD

 'The Book of the Hunt' by Gaston Phœbus published in 1387-9 AD contains some remarkable illuminated manuscripts depicting various hunting scenes.
 The Sight Hounds shown here appear to have similar construction but vary in size.
 Small hounds that were favourites of Royalty since these early times, were also the subject of early tapestries and other art forms, especially in Renaissance Art around 1500 AD.
 Historically this small hound was also used as a bed warmer before the days of more sophisticated household heating.
 The name we know him by today, 'The Italian Greyhound', reflects where he was first popularised.